About Mr. Kamau Franklin

 He was the first campaign manager for Chokwe Lumumba’s successful mayoral election, in Jackson, Ms. and the campaign director for the first elected Black Sherriff in Hinds County, Ms…he regrets this last one.

-He has also written articles been interviewed for for various on-line publications, including Atlanta Black Star, Black Agenda, Left Turn, the Real News, TeleSur and Organizing Upgrade.
-His essay entitled “An Ivory Tower Assassination of Malcolm X appeared in the book, A Lie of Reinvention: Correcting Manning Marable’s Malcolm X.
+He has written articles and has been interviewed for various online publications, including Daily Kos, Atlanta Black Star, Black Agenda, Left Turn, the Real News, TeleSur, Organizing Upgrade and others.
+His essay entitled “An Ivory Tower Assassination of Malcolm X appeared in the book, A Lie of Reinvention: Correcting Manning Marable’s Malcolm X. His essay a New Southern Strategy was published in the new book Jackson Rising: The Struggle for Economic Democracy and Black Self-Determination in Jackson, Ms.

 Kamau graduated from Baruch College with a bachelor degree in Business Administration and Marketing Management, a Masters from Brooklyn College in Political Science and his Juris Doctorate from Fordham Law School.
 He is married and has a daughter and son.